Pixel-Master/File-Find/README.md

 Apple could not verify “File Find.app” is free of malware that may harm your Mac or compromise your privacy.

-it is because File Find isn't signed with an Developer Certificate, which has to be acquired by Apple at around 99$.
+it is because File Find isn't signed with a Developer Certificate, which has to be acquired by Apple at around 99$.
 I currently do not have one nor plan on buying one soon.
 MacOS flags everyone who doesn't have one as "potentially unwanted software".
 To bypass this you have to press `Done`, open System Preferences, go to `Privacy & Security,` scroll down to `"File Find.app" was blocked to protect your Mac.` and press `Open Anyway`.
 There is going to be another Popup, in which you'll have to press `Open Anyway` again.